 The best thing about screen printing is that it is comparatively very inexpensive.
-But as each color requires a separate screen, when you have a design with lots of colours in it, it can turn out to be expensive.
+But as each color requires a separate screen, when you have a design with lots of colors in it, it can turn out to be expensive.
 For screen printing to be cost effective you need to print many t-shirts at once with the same design.
 You have to keep the number of ink colors and locations of the design to a minimum.

-2. Inkjet /Laser Iron-on Transfer
+2. Inkjet /Laser Iron-on Transfer (Heat transfer)

 In this method, a special heat transfer paper (made of special transferrable vinyl) on which the chosen design is printed using an inkjet printer or a laser printer.
 This is used to transfer the design onto the t-shirt.
 You get a beautiful custom designed graphic t-shirt this way.

-The process goes like this.
-You will be designing or choosing your design for the t-shirt with your own customizations on your computer.
+The process goes like this : You will be designing or choosing your design for the t-shirt with your own customizations on your computer.
 Print this image using an inkjet printer or laser printer on your special heat transfer paper designed for use with the printer.
 Place the transfer paper on the t-shirt design side down and apply heat with a hot iron.
 The amount of pressure and heat applied will help to transfer the design on to your t-shirt

-Remember that you should use the inkjet heat transfer paper only with the inkjet printer and same goes with laser transfer paper and laser printer.
+Remember that you should use the inkjet heat transfer paper only with the inkjet printer and the same goes with laser transfer paper and laser printer.
 Another thing to note is that if you have a t-shirt which will not take the heat of the heat press machine you simply cannot print on it with this method.
 And finally, it is not as durable as a screen printed design – the print may crack or fade away with washing.